Hallilogod/KernelToys/README.md

 if you dont quickly write back the old flags).
 The stopdriver option simply stops the driver and deletes the service.

-there is a VERY SMALL chance that your system will crash when starting the driver, this is because Ci.dll validates memory areas every few minutes (idk if it is 100% like that but Ci.dll WILL crash the system if the flags are 0 for too long) and if it sees the dse flags being at 0 it will crash the system, if Ci checks the flags in the small time period between writing 0 and writing the old flags it will crash the system, this is VERY RARE and only happened to me ONCE, but it is possible so if you get a bluescreen from Ci.dll when starting the driver dont worry, just try again
+there is a VERY SMALL chance that your system will crash when starting the driver, this is because Ci.dll validates memory areas every few minutes (idk if it is 100% like that but Ci.dll WILL crash the system if the flags are 0 for too long) and if it sees the DSE flags being at 0 it will crash the system, if Ci checks the flags in the small time period between writing 0 and writing the old flags it will crash the system, this is VERY RARE and only happened to me ONCE, but it is possible so if you get a bluescreen from Ci.dll when starting the driver dont worry, just try again

 not every tool in kerneltoys really uses the kernel driver, tools listed under the "User Options" section (when running kerneltoys.exe without arguments) are implemented in